rjcc/Tidy_Data_Coursera_JH_DataSci/README.md

 # Run_analysis.R

-This is the main script that is called to performed the cleaning and tidying of the dataset as described in the excercise and listed below.
+This is the script that is called to performed the cleaning and tidying of the dataset as described in the excercise and listed below.

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.